Pakistan Police Clash With Khan Supporters At Election Protests

 A nationwide election-day mobile telephone blackout and the slow counting of results led to suspicions the military establishment was influencing the process to ensure success for former premier Nawaz Sharif's PML-N.

-"Throughout Pakistan, elections were manipulated in a subtle way," PTI chairman Gohar Ali Khan told a news conference Saturday, calling on supporters to "protest peacefully" on Sunday.
+“Throughout Pakistan, elections were manipulated in a subtle way,” PTI Chairman Gohar Ali Khan told a news conference on Saturday, calling on supporters to“protest peacefully” on Sunday.

 “Some individuals are inciting illegal gatherings around the Election Commission and other government offices,” a statement from Islamabad's police force said on Sunday.